judka-uriel/uriel-book/uriel_en.md

 Levites must serve from the age of 25 (though in the census they were counted from age 30 in Bemidbar [4:3](https://www.sefaria.org/Numbers.4.3)) and retire at 50, thereafter continuing to guard the Temple instead of serving.
-Therefore those ultra-Orthodox who refuse to serve in the army, just as the fainthearted are exempted from military service (Devarim [20:8](https://www.sefaria.org/Deuteronomy.20.8)), could perform alternative civilian service *sherut leumi*, which in principle corresponds
+Therefore those ultra-Orthodoxes who refuse to serve in the army, just as the fainthearted are exempted from military service (Devarim [20:8](https://www.sefaria.org/Deuteronomy.20.8)), could perform alternative civilian service *sherut leumi*, which in principle corresponds